 By now you would have understood the importance of symmetric key cryptography in today’s internet sphere and its value in safeguarding our privacy and security.
 With many bases to cover in the world of cybersecurity, cryptography is one of the most crucial concepts, even though there are multiple more topics essential to excel as a cybersecurity expert.

-Simplilearn offers a “Cybersecurity Expert” course designed to equip you with all the skills necessary to start or promote your career in cybersecurity.
+Simplilearn offers a Post Graduate Program In Full Stack Web Development course designed to equip you with all the skills necessary to start or promote your career in cybersecurity.
 It doesn’t have any academic pre-requirements, and the introductory module will prepare beginners for the course ahead.
 Training for highly sought-after certifications like CompTIA Security+, CEH, CISM, and CISSP are at the forefront of this course, preparing you for the best jobs being offered in the industry.

 You started with this tutorial by getting a small revision on cryptography, learned about symmetric encryption, its various applications, and its advantages, all the way up to the types of ciphers used in this category of encryption.
 Hope it comes of value to you.